Best fitted kitchens suppliers in the UK 2024

 • Installation service: No

-With 25 different kitchen ranges, you have a lot of choice with Howdens.
-Choose from gloss, grain or matt finishes, or select a paintable kitchen if you fancy getting creative.
+With 10 different kitchen designs, you have a lot of choices with Howdens.
+Decide between gloss, grain or matt finishes, or select a paintable kitchen, if you fancy getting stuck into DIT.
 There are also several accessories and appliance packages available to help complete your kitchen.

 All Howdens’s UK-manufactured cabinets are backed by a generous 25-year warranty against issues arising from defects in the manufacturing process or raw materials.
 Doors are guaranteed for five years.